Asthma Prevention and Asthma Recovery: Here’s What You Need To Know

 Home remedy recommendations in case of an allergy attack:

 1. Take a hot shower.
-The steam will help to loosen the mucus in your airways and make it easier to breathe.
+The steam will help to loosen the mucus in your airways and make breathing easier.

 2. Drink lots of fluids.
 This will help to thin the mucus and prevent dehydration.